vuongptnguyen/Whiteblock_User_Guide/docs/references.rst

 This application will deploy a blockchain, create nodes, and allow those nodes to interact in the network.

 - Available Commands:
-    - build Build a blockchain using image and deploy nodes
+    - `build` Build a blockchain using image and deploy nodes
-    - get Get server and network information.
+    - `get` Get server and network information.
-    - geth Run geth commands
+    - `geth` Run geth commands
-    - help Help about any command
+    - `help` Displays help page
-    - netconfig Network conditions
+    - `netconfig` Network conditions
-    - rpc Rpc interacts with the blockchain
+    - `rpc` Rpc interacts with the blockchain
-    - ssh SSH into an existing container.
+    - `ssh` SSH into an existing container.
-    - version Get whiteblock CLI client version
+    - `version` Display Whiteblock CLI version

 - Flags:
     - -h, --help : help for whiteblock